WUE - Western Undergraduate Exchange

 How do students apply for WUE?

-WUE is treated like a type of scholarship at ISU.
-Incoming freshmen and transfer students must submit all admissions materials (admission application, application fee, ACT or SAT scores, and official high school or college transcripts) to the university in order to be considered.
+Incoming freshmen and transfer students must submit all admissions materials (admission application, application fee (if applicable), and official high school or college transcripts) to the university in order to be considered.
+New Incoming Freshman/Transfer Deadline: July 1st (fall entry); Nov 1st (spring entry).

 The Application for Admission serves as the WUE application.

-For initial awarding, preference is given to students with at least a 3.00 GPA and 18 ACT composite (860 SAT Reading and Math equivalent) as well as to those who meet our scholarship application deadline.
+Preference is given to students with at least a 2.50 GPA as well as to those who meet our scholarship application deadline.
 Students who do not meet this criteria will be considered on an individual basis.
+Current students who do not already have some type of waiver and are from a WUE state/region may also ask to be considered for the WUE.
+Please contact the ISU Scholarship Office (firstname.lastname@example.org)

 As a WUE student, what are my tuition expenses at ISU?

-WUE students pay 1.5 times the Idaho resident tuition instead of full non-resident tuition plus resident tuition, for a tremendous cost savings (for 2016-2017 WUE students will save $5,295 per semester or $10,590 per year).
+WUE students pay 1.5 times the Idaho resident tuition instead of full non-resident tuition plus resident tuition, for a tremendous cost savings.
+Estimated savings per semester is over ~$7,500 per semester (amounts are dependent upon tuition each year).

 How are students notified about WUE awards?

-Students are notified of their WUE awards in writing by the ISU Scholarship Office.
-Students have until the date stated in their award letter and on their reply form to accept or decline the award.
+Students are notified of their WUE Rate in writing by the ISU Scholarship Office.
+Students have until the date stated in their WUE Rate Offer Letter and on their reply form to accept or decline the WUE Rate.

 Renewal Information for WUE